wileylau/erofs/README.md

 sudo ./erofs.sh system_ext.img system_ext
 `

+- IF you're running into issues like "not enough space to setup filesystem", specify filesystem size by adding the size (I recommend 64MB) after $2.

 ### Product image rebuilding ###
 - OPlus (previously oppo) has been being a jerk and adding a butt ton of useless so-called "optimizations" (porting killers).
 This is one of them.
 - In Android 12 (OxygenOS 12 at least), OPlus has added `OPLUS_FEATURE_OVERLAY_MOUNT` to "mount product partition from existing my_* partitions" (to save image space? idk).
 With this going on, the product image shipped with OTAs is a dummy image that could not be mounted.